wylieza/csc3022_assignment7/README.txt

 >> Standard Commands <<
-make                            -> Compile source code make clean                      -> Remove binaries and results file make run                       -> Runs
+make                            -> Compile source code make clean                      -> Remove binaries and results file make run                        -> Runs both applications make runxor                     -> Runs section 1's application make run                        -> Runs section 2's application
 _________________________________________________________________________________________________

-Note: The application can also be executed in the terminal using the usual ./
+Note: The application can also be executed in the terminal using the usual ./<binary name>

 --- Source Code Description ---
+>> xor_drive.cpp <<
+This is the driver class for the xor perceptron based logic gate.
+(Answers section 1)

+>> perceptron.hpp <<
+This is the header code for the perceptron class.

+>> perceptron.cpp <<
+This is the source code for the perceptron class, containing the implementation.

+>> ann_driver.cpp <<
+This is the driver class for the neuron based ANN.
+(Answers section 2)

->> X.cpp <<
+>> neuron.cpp <<
-XXX
+This is the neuron class and contains both the definition and implemention to decrease the number of files being submitted for such a specific implementation.

 --- Student Details ---